adityarawat29/Learn_JavaScript/README.md

 # Learn_JavaScript
-this part will have all the info where you can start learning JavaScript from basic Hey Guys , for all those who have interest in JavaScript , will share with you guys all the deatils : start from http://jsforcats.com/ its a really great website where you can start learing the basics of JavaScript . after that a book i would recommned You Don't know JS .
+this part will have all the info where you can start learning JavaScript from basic Guys, for all those who have interest in JavaScript , will share with you guys all the deatils : start from http://jsforcats.com/ its a really great website where you can start learing the basics of JavaScript . after that a book i would recommned You Don't know JS .